-A big part of the Christmas period is the shopping for presents – bigger, better, more beautiful that last year’s.
+A big part of the Christmas period is the shopping for presents – bigger, better, more beautiful than last year’s.
 Then, there are the usual staples of planning and preparing Christmas lunch or dinner, finding sparkling new outfits for the family, setting up and decorating the tree, writing endless Christmas cards, wrapping presents, catching up with friends back for the holidays, making a trip downtown to see the Christmas lights, etc… and its no small wonder we often end the season of joy exhausted, broke and disillusioned.

 The Battle Against Time